Maximize Your Space and Explore Online After an Art Hiatus

 Take space where you can get it but do let your art take up space.
-Whether it is a shelf, a closet, a room — whatever your art needs right now, give it a place of its own so you can go there and jump into the creative flow without having to run around trying to collect stuff.
+Whether it is a shelf, a closet, a room, a sliding bin under the bed or sofa that is easy to get to — whatever your art needs right now, give it a place of its own so you can go to it and jump into the creative flow without having to run around trying to collect stuff.

 The space doesn’t have to be stationary.
 I have a big box and a toolbox that I keep everything art because my living space is small, but that works for me and could work for you if you are just starting out.

 When you just start a journey, you can take any direction you choose.
 But if that makes fire alarms of anxiety ring in your head, start here: just look.
 Look at art books, go to an art exhibition, browse an artist’s work online.
 Look up an artist you love and just browse their work.
 Nothing more!

 If you want to do some extra credit, keep a sketchbook with you to record your thoughts or artistic impulses or pictures that come to mind.
 But creative time isn’t always busy hands.
 Busy minds and eyes that are drinking up the inspiration — that’s a part of it too!